RoboKnights-Clan/RoboKnights-Clan.github.io/posts/roboethics.md

 ---
-title: "Roboethics In The Modern World"
+title: "Roboethics in the Modern World"
 date: "May 30 2022"
 author: "Swarnika Bharadwaj"
 excerpt: "The term “roboethics” originates back to the beginning of the twenty-first century.
 However, the attention it is receiving is fairly new.
 With the concept of ethics in the spotlight, a debate seems to have sparked on its implementation in various fields of work- especially technology and innovation."